HMdb.org THE HISTORICAL

 Erected 1961 by The Kern County Historical Society, Bakersfield Parlor No.42 N.S.G.W., El Tejon Parlor No.239 N.D.G.W., and Kern County Museum.
 (Marker Number 757.)

 Location.
 35° 17.43′ N, 118° 37.601′ W. Marker is in Caliente, California, in Kern County.
 Marker is on Bealville Road, on the right when traveling east.
-Click for map.
 Marker is located 2.3 miles north of State Highway 58.
+Touch for map.
 Marker is in this post office area: Caliente CA 93518, United States of America.
+Touch for directions.

 More about this marker.
-This site has been designated California State Historical Landmark No.757
+This site is California Historical Landmark No. 757.

 Originally known as Allen's Camp after Gabriel Allen, who in the 1870s had a cabin and stock pasture near here, the settlement was named Caliente when railroad construction reached this point in April 1875.
 The town became a railroad terminal for about 16 months while a force of up to three thousand men, most of them Chinese, labored on the heavy railroad construction on the mountain.